SireDestiny/Utrecht-house-ml-deployment/README.md

 └── src                <- Source code for use in this project.
     │
     ├─ App
-    │  └── app.py      <- Scripts to build the application
+    │  └── app.py      <- Script to build the FastAPI application
     │
-    ├─ Scoring script  <- Scripts to train and make inference │  └── train.py
+    ├─ Scoring script
+    │  └── train.py    <- Script to train and make inference
     │
     └─ visualization
        └──Importance   <-  exploratory and results oriented visual of the feature importance